neonzoul/AutomateOS-v1.0/docs/technical/Devlog/sprint4/Sprint4-TechnicalBreakdown.md

 1. **Slack template run:** Import Slack template.
 Configure a credential (set a fake Slack webhook URL).
 Run the workflow.
 Ensure that the run status progresses to success and logs show HTTP 200 POST.

-2. **Google Sheets template:** Import Sheets template.
-Configure Google API key.
+2. **Notion template:** Import Notion template.
+Configure Notion Integration Token.
 Run the workflow.
 Ensure that the run status progresses to success and logs show a 200 status.

 3. **Credential persistence:** Ensure that credentials do not persist across page reloads unless you implement a master password.
 Verify that export JSON does not contain secrets.